 |---|---|---|

-| Filing a formal complaint about a carrier or post office | Phone (ask for a supervisor) | A phone call with a supervisor creates a documented complaint record.
-Email forms are slower and harder to escalate. |
+| Filing a formal complaint | Phone (ask for a supervisor) or web form | A phone call with a supervisor creates a clearer escalation record than a web form alone. |

 Additional Helpful Links for USPS